 We have entered into the Allist License Agreement, pursuant to which, we have, among other things, secured an exclusive, royalty bearing and sublicensable license under certain intellectual property, including patents and know-how, owned or controlled by Allist to develop and commercialize any product containing furmonertinib or any of its salts or derivatives as an active ingredient of a product, which is led by a joint collaboration committee, comprising of representatives from both Allist and us.
 Under the Allist License Agreement, we are obligated to pay Allist milestone payments up to an aggregate of \$765.0 million upon the achievement of certain development, regulatory and sales milestone events as set forth in the Allist License Agreement.
-During the nine months ended September 30, 2023, we paid \$5.0 million in clinical milestones to Allist.
+During the year ended December 31, 2023, we paid \$5.0 million in clinical milestones to Allist.
 We are also obligated under the Allist License Agreement to pay Allist tiered royalties based on net sales of Licensed Products.
-See "Business-Licenses, Partnerships and Collaborations-Allist Agreements."
+See "Business - Licenses, Partnerships and Collaborations - Allist Agreements."

 Since our inception in April 2021, we have devoted substantially all of our resources to organizing and staffing our company, acquiring the rights to develop furmonertinib, clinical development of furmonertinib, business planning, raising capital, identifying potential product candidates, enhancing our intellectual property portfolio and undertaking research and clinical and preclinical studies for our development programs.
 We do not have any products approved for sale and have not generated any revenue from product sales or otherwise.
 We have funded our operations to date primarily through the private placement of convertible preferred stock.
-As of September 30, 2023, we had received gross proceeds of \$305.0 million from the issuance of convertible preferred stock and had cash, cash equivalents and short-term investments of \$166.4 million.

 We have incurred significant operating losses since our inception and have not yet generated any revenue.
-Our net losses were \$51.6 million and \$36.9 million for the period from April 14, 2021 (inception) through December 31, 2021 and the year ended December 31, 2022, respectively, and \$26.5 million and \$48.1 million, respectively, for the nine months ended September 30, 2022 and 2023, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$136.7 million.
+Our net losses were \$69.3 million and \$36.9 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$157.8 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our preclinical studies, clinical trials and our expenditures on other research and development activities.
 We expect to continue to incur losses for the foreseeable future.
 We anticipate these losses will increase substantially as we:

-- advance our lead product candidate, furmonertinib, through clinical trials; - · acquire or in-license additional product candidates; - · advance our preclinical programs to clinical trials; - further invest in our pipeline; - further support our external partners' manufacturing capabilities; - seek regulatory approval for our product candidates; - pursue commercialization of our product candidates; - maintain, expand, protect and defend our intellectual property portfolio; - secure facilities to support continued growth in our research, development and commercialization efforts;

-- increase our headcount to support our development efforts and to expand our clinical development team; and - incur additional costs and headcount associated with operating as a public company upon the completion of this offering.
+- advance our lead product candidate, furmonertinib, through clinical trials; - acquire or in-license additional product candidates; - advance our preclinical programs to clinical trials; - further invest in our pipeline; - further support our external partners' manufacturing capabilities; - seek regulatory approval for our product candidates; - pursue commercialization of our product candidates; - maintain, expand, protect and defend our intellectual property portfolio; - secure facilities to support continued growth in our research, development and commercialization efforts; - increase our headcount to support our development efforts and to expand our clinical development team; and - incur additional costs and headcount associated with operating as a public company.